xvitaly/mhed/docs/source/using-application.rst

 Only one file can be imported at once with an unlimited number of entries.

-.. index:: hosts editor, exporting hosts file
+.. index:: exporting hosts file
 .. _usage-export:

 Exporting Hosts file entries